zokam1411/milestone-project-3/README.md

 <details>
 <summary>Admin:</summary>

-Admin has logged in user and moderator functionality and also can edit categories and update user status.
+Admin has User and Moderator functionality and also can edit categories and update user status.

-- To edit category admin has to click CONTROL PANEL button visible only for him.
+- To edit category admin has to click CONTROL PANEL button thats located on navbar and is visible only for him.

 ![Admin navbar](static/readmeimages/navbar-admin.jpg)